-Born in 1972 in Manchester, Dex Hannon is an abstract expressionist who moves effortlessly between mediums of acrylics, digital, sound, and photography.
+Born in 1972 in Manchester, Dex Hannon is an abstract expressionist who moves effortlessly between mediums of paint, digital, sound, and photography.

-Similarly to Mark Rothko and Gerhard Richter, Hannon uses music as his main source of inspiration.
+Similarly to Mark Rothko and Gerhard Richter, Hannon uses music as a source of inspiration.
 His art transforms the memories and emotions evoked while listening to music into dynamic and expressive brushstrokes on canvas.
 Hannon’s paintings are sublime pictorial symphonies characterised by an intricate weaving of lines that capture an infinite string of emotions conveyed through a range of textures and bold colour palettes.

 Alongside his traditional work, the artist has developed throughout the years a new approach to digital art developing work for his “Retro Futurism” series.

 Hannon gives a new life to his paintings by photographing them during the creative process and then digitally recreate them by combining multiple artworks.
 According to the artist, the technique of “digitally remixing” his paintings allows him to give life to a brand-new artwork that reimagines and reinterprets the original.
 The end result is often completely different from the original painting, yet it is still part of it, because without the first, the remix would not exist.

-Dex Hannon regularly exhibits in the UK, and in 2020 he was awarded the ‘Best in Show’ prize for the inaugural Art Folio Annual Award.
+Dex Hannon regularly exhibits in the UK, recently awarded the title exceptional top 25 Visual artists at Digital Confex and in 2020 he was awarded the ‘Best in Show’ prize for the inaugural Art Folio Annual Award.
 Dex Hannon currently works and lives in Northumberland, UK.